 The Ohio State University College of Medicine Medical Careers Pathway Post Baccalaureate Program (MEDPATH) is a one-year program aimed at developing and enriching your academic knowledge and skills to set you up for success prior to entering medical school.
-The program is designed to increase the number of students underrepresented in medicine and students from economically and educationally disadvantaged backgrounds who graduate from medical school.
+The program is designed to increase the number of students from economically and educationally disadvantaged backgrounds who graduate from medical school.

 MEDPATH began in 1991 with a Health Careers Opportunity Program grant from the Health Resources and Services Administration.
 Each year a cohort of 15 students are selected complete the program annually and matriculate to the College of Medicine.

 We at Ohio State’s College of Medicine know that a diverse class promotes cultural awareness and understanding and creates an appreciation for the importance of producing physicians who can better serve a diverse community.

-The program’s aim is to increase the number of underrepresented minorities and students from educationally and/or socioeconomically disadvantaged backgrounds who enter medical school, and who show evidence of a commitment to practice in a medically underserved community.
+The program’s aim is to increase the number students from educationally and/or socioeconomically disadvantaged backgrounds who enter medical school, and who show evidence of a commitment to practice in a medically underserved community.

-To complement this mission, students who are not underrepresented or from disadvantaged backgrounds may also be considered for admission to MEDPATH with the following conditions:
+To complement this mission, students who are not from economically or educationally disadvantaged backgrounds may also be considered for admission to MEDPATH with the following conditions:

-- The student must show clear evidence of a commitment to practice in a medically underserved community.
-This can be demonstrated by extensive volunteer activity in service to an underserved or disadvantaged community (e.g., free clinics, mobile health units, American Indian reservations) or other extensive volunteer service to persons from lower socioeconomic communities).
+The student must show clear evidence of a commitment to practice in a medically underserved community.
+This can be demonstrated by extensive volunteer activity in service to an underserved or economically disadvantaged community (e.g., free clinics, mobile health units) or other extensive volunteer service to persons from lower socioeconomic communities).

 In addition, at least one personal/professional experience letter, submitted through AMCAS, that attests to the candidate's desire to serve underserved communities as a physician is highly desirable.